• Skip to primary navigation

 A chemical cream DPC is one of the easiest and best DIY damp proof treatment solutions

-How to Install Your Damp Proof Course to Stop Rising Damp
+How to Install a Damp Proof Course to Stop Rising Damp

-If your outside ground level is higher than your internal floor level, you need to make a trench in your ground by your external wall deep enough that your DPC can be level with your concrete floor or under your raised timber floor inside.
+If your outside ground is higher than the internal floor, dig a trench along the external wall.
+This allows the DPC to line up with your concrete or timber floor inside.

 Firstly drill holes that are 10-12mm in diameter